nareshbabunuli/wishlist/README.md

          <br> - Server:`mysql`, username:`default`, password :`secret`
             <br>(You can find these credential in .env files)

-     - Go to database the folder, you will find wishlist.sql file import it into a database using phpmyadmin
+     - Go to database the folder, you will find wishlist.sql file in dump folder import it into a database using phpmyadmin

      Done  :) you can run the application